 - Not eligible for a free trial.
-Only new HBO Max subscribers are eligible for a free trial.
-If you're a new HBO Max subscriber and think you were incorrectly billed, reach out to your billing provider for help (see 'Who's billing me' below).
+If your subscription or promotional offer includes a free trial, the eligibility criteria is mentioned when you sign up.
+For example, some promotional offers are only available to new HBO Max subscribers.
+If you think you were incorrectly billed, reach out to your billing provider for help (see 'Who's billing me' below).

 - Authorization hold.
 If you see a pending charge on your payment method after starting a free trial, it's likely an authorization hold (see Authorization hold section below).